academie-de-espee/academie-de-espee.github.io/members.md

 </table>

 Are you a new member of the Academie or have recently changed rank?
-Send an email to [Lady Virginie de Champagne](mailto:vvdelaitre@gmail.com), or make a [pull request](https://github.com/academie-de-espee/academie-de-espee.github.io/pulls).
+[Fill this form](https://forms.gle/Xyj8HFtUp5W8F2oy7), or make a [pull request](https://github.com/academie-de-espee/academie-de-espee.github.io/pulls).

 <script src="/js/sorttable.js"></script>